Grace Nail Johnson: Personal life

 The couple then moved to Corinto, Nicaragua, where they lived for the first years of their marriage, while James Weldon Johnson continued to work as the U.S. consul.
 During those early years in South America, she studied Spanish and French in order to succeed in her new diplomatic life.
 In 1912, she traveled back to New York to work with publishers in order to publish her husband's writings while he remained in Nicaragua.

 Following the end of James Weldon Johnson's career as a consul, they eventually resettled back in New York City where they both again became involved in the Harlem Renaissance.
 Their home was at 187 West 135th Street, Manhattan, New York City.
 While most of their time was spent in New York, they spent their summers in a comfortable home they owned in Great Barrington, Massachusetts.

 As the Nail family began to experience hard times, James Weldon Johnson's involvement in the Harlem Renaissance and civil rights movements helped them secure positions within the NAACP.
-It was partially due to James Weldon Johnson that Grace's father, John Bennett Nail, was named the organization's first "Life Member".ref name=":0" /> When the Nails' real-estate business went bankrupt in 1933, Grace was less affected than the rest of her family as her husband continued to find work as a writer.
+It was partially due to James Weldon Johnson that Grace's father, John Bennett Nail, was named the organization's first "Life Member".
+When the Nails' real-estate business went bankrupt in 1933, Grace was less affected than the rest of her family as her husband continued to find work as a writer.